The Ultimate French Cheese and Wine Pairing Guide

 Yonne (89) - Soumaintrain Cheese & Irancy (Burgundy)

 In Yonne, you’ll find Soumaintrain, a soft, creamy cheese with a pungent aroma.
-Pair it with Irancy, a robust and fruity red wine from Burgundy, to create a bold and satisfying combination.
-The Yonne department is known for its picturesque vineyards, including the famous Chablis region, and the historic town of Auxerre, with its Gothic cathedral.
+Pair it with Irancy, a robust, fruity red wine from Burgundy, for a bold, satisfying combination.

 Territoire de Belfort (90) - Bargkass Cheese & Gewurztraminer (Alsace)